Editor’s Note: This blog was originally published in September 2020 and has been revised to reflect industry updates.

 Keycard entry systems are instrumental in securing and providing access to a commercial facility’s employees, inventory, and property.
 This includes corporate offices, healthcare facilities, retailers, fitness centers, warehouses, and more.

 Designed to control, restrict, and manage unauthorized entry, this technology can also monitor employee activities and sign-in/out times, eliminate lost or stolen keys, and provide energy-saving smart technologies.

-Similar to what you’d typically utilize to enter a hotel room, or other areas requiring personalized entry points, these electronic devices provide a host of benefits related to costs, security, and operations.
+Similar to a hotel room, or other areas requiring personalized entry points, these electronic devices provide benefits related to costs, security, and operations.